arynthernium/bot-client/README.md

 # bot-client
 A discord client to interact as a bot user.

-### Releases
+### Compiled releases

-Windows release is an installer, installs like any other software.

-Linux release is a shell script that attaches to the console with no installation.
+Compiled releases are no longer available due to issues with maintaining them.

-### Building from source
+## Building from source
 Building is super easy.

 ```